google-research-datasets/AgreeSum/README.md

 ## Important Notes
 - The summaries provided in the test set are *not* gold summaries, as test set articles are not guaranteed to entail the summary.
-However, these summaries may be used as a proxy to measure summarizaiton informativeness.
+However, these summaries may be used as a proxy to measure summarization informativeness.
 - The dev set is sampled from the training set, which comes from WCEP summaries before August 2019, while the test set is from August 2019 to August 2020.
 - Entailment labels have four possible values: 1 (entails), 0 (not entails), -1